 The Tiger or The Royal Bengal Tiger as it is commonly known across the world usually found throughout India.
 Unlike Lions, Tiger generally likes the dense forest and kills and hunts alone.
 The biological name of Tiger is Panthera Tigris.

 Tiger usually adapts themselves to the climatic change easily and it is the most important reason they are found even in the foothills of Himalayas along with the other part of the country.
 Himalayan tigers are usually large in size then the tigers found in central and southern India.

 It is also the national animal of India and ranks among the biggest wild cats alive today, another reason this animal being so charismatic megafauna of the world.

 The biological name of Leopard is Panthera Pardus, Leopard are found throughout the country.
 In total there are 7910 leopards as per the census of 2014 and a total of 12000 speculated leopard, Of which the state of Madhya Pradesh host a maximum number of approx 1800 leopard in India.
-Karnataka and Maharashtra are next in queue.
+Karnataka and Maharashtra are next in the queue.